Bulk .223 Ammo

 What Types of Bullets Are Common?

 .223 bullets come primarily in FMJ (full metal jacket) and HP (hollow point).
 For range use, you’re likely to prefer FMJ rounds as these bullets are typically the cheapest ammo available and will reliable feed, fire, and punch holes in any piece of paper you can place down range.
-For hunting and defense situations, you will likely want to find a dependable hollow point or specialty round, like these rounds from Wolf.
+For hunting and defense situations, you will likely want to find a dependable hollow point or specialty round.
 In both the case of FMJ and HP/JHP rounds, you can find bullets equipped with a boat tail that provides additional stability to the projectile while it soars toward your target.

 As far as bullet weight, we carry a huge variety of in-stock 55 grain (including M193) and 62 grain (including M855) loaded rifle cartridges.
 Additionally, you'll find some of the less popular fringe weights on both the higher and lower ends of the spectrum.
 Look for 77 grain bullets and those as light as 35 grain for sale here on our site.